 At Calvary!

-Story behind The Calvary hymn
+Story behind At Calvary hymn

 At Calvary is a hymn born from a moment of inspiration in 1895.
 William R. Newell, serving as Assistant Superintendent at Chicago’s Moody Bible Institute, was on his way to teach when thoughts about Christ’s sacrifice overwhelmed him.
 Seeking to capture his reflections, he entered an empty classroom and penned the lyrics on the back of an envelope.
 [1] [2]